 - qcl-InfoPeriodicCSI-RS contains a reference to a TCI-State indicating QCL source RS(s) and QCL type(s).
 If the TCI-State is configured with a reference to an RS with 'QCL-TypeD' association, that RS may be an SS/PBCH block located in the same or different CC/DL BWP or a CSI-RS resource configured as periodic located in the same or different CC/DL BWP.
+If qcl-InfoPeriodicCSI-RS is not configured, and the UE is configured with only a single active TCI state, it may assume that the QCL assumption of the CSI-RS resource follows the QCL assumption of the active TCI state.

 >>>> unchanged text omitted <<<<